• Skip to primary navigation

 For the Brown Butter Sage Sauce:

-• 2 tbsp sage leaves, chopped into small pieces
+• 2 tablespoon sage leaves, chopped into small pieces

 • salt to taste